tom-howard/acs6121/docs/course/sim/part6.md

 ---
-title: "Part 6: Cameras, Machine Vision & OpenCV"
+title: "Part 6 (Optional): Cameras, Machine Vision & OpenCV"
 description: Learn how to work with images from an on-board camera.
 Learn techniques to detect features within these images, and use this to inform robot decision-making.
 ---